Mindgamesnl/FireIO/documentation/loadbalancer.md

   ###### ^ Example diagram
 </p>

-You'll start by configuring your Load Balancer server.<br >
+You'll start by configuring your Load Balancer main.<br >
 To get started, please clone and compile the latest Fire-IO version (preferably from master)<br />
 `sudo java -cp <FIRE IO JAR PATH> io/fire/core/loadbalancer/startup/BalancerService`

-After executing this for the first time, a `server.properties` file will be created.<br />
+After executing this for the first time, a `main.properties` file will be created.<br />
-This will be your main config file for the server.
+This will be your main config file for the main.

 The values do the following things:
  * **port** Is the port that the load balancer will attach to, this will also be the port that your CLIENT should use to connect.